camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## The Administrator Authorization Plugin

-The Administrator Authorization Plugin is a process engine plugin with the following functionality: when the process engine is started, it grants adminitrative access to a configured group or user.
+The Administrator Authorization Plugin is a process engine plugin with the following functionality: when the process engine is started, it grants administrative access to a configured group or user.
 Effectively this means that it grants all permissions on all resources to the configured group or user.

-Usually this is used to bootstrap an LDAP installation: granting administrative access to an initial user who can then login to Admin and configure additional authorizations using the UI.
+Usually this is used to bootstrap an LDAP installation: granting administrative access to an initial user who can then log in to Admin and configure additional authorizations using the UI.

 The following is an example of how to configure the Administrator Authorization Plugin in bpm-platform.xml / processes.xml: